 So the first thing we might get from a professional body is the public’s confidence (though to be honest with you – as teachers – we’ve got quite a lot of that already) though you might not think so if you read the Daily Mail…

 Registration and membership of a professional body isn’t just about public assurance.
 It would also mean a lot to the individual teacher.

 For one, it would be a ‘quality mark’ to the public of your considerable achievements – which is no small matter.

 Secondly, it would (or should) protect your ‘title’ as a recognised professional.
-This happens in many other countries and even this one for some professions.
+This happens in many other countries and even this one for some selected professions.
 For example, it’s illegal in the UK to pass-off as a ‘Social Worker’ if you’re not fully qualified as one.
-It should be the same for teachers – ‘Teacher’ should be a protected title.
+In my view, it should be the same for teachers – ‘Teacher’ should be a protected title.

-Thirdly, a well founded professional body would be a focal point for professional debate, research and as Michael Gove says: for “identifying, exemplifying and defining best practice in the teaching profession.”
+Thirdly, a well founded professional body would be a focal point for professional debate, research and as Michael Gove himself once said: for “identifying, exemplifying and defining best practice in the teaching profession.”